page_title_detailed

 general_content

-A biopsy involves taking a small amount of tissue from your breast.
-This tissue is then analyzed by a pathologist, a doctor who specializes in diagnosing disease.
+The removed tissue is then sent to a lab and examined by a pathologist, a doctor who specializes in diagnosing disease.
 The pathologist looks at the sample of your tissue under a microscope to see if it has any cancer cells.

-Your pathologist reviews all the tissue samples from your biopsy, makes a diagnosis and then creates your pathology report.
-After the final diagnosis, usually within a few days, the report will be available to the doctor who took your biopsy.
+Your pathologist reviews all the tissue samples from your biopsy, makes a diagnosis, and then creates a pathology report.
+After the final diagnosis, usually within a few days, the report will be available to the doctor who performed your biopsy.
 It is that doctor who often reviews the results with you.

 Getting a biopsy doesn’t mean you will be diagnosed with breast cancer.
-Most women who undergo a biopsy do not have cancer.
+Most people who have a biopsy do not have cancer.
 Your doctors may be able to tell you how concerned they are about finding cancer before the biopsy.

 Types of breast biopsy